Yohannesburg129/Johann_Portfolio/README.md

 # Johann Manukulasuriya

+This is a collection of various projects I've undertaken in my spare time.
+Please have a look at some of the projects above, as well as a snapshot of the Capstone Project I did during my time at BrainStation's Data Science Bootcamp below.

 # [Project 1: Natural Language Processing - Airline Customer Reviews](https://github.com/Yohannesburg129/capstone_project)

 This is a project I did for my Data Science Bootcamp's capstone project where I used Natural Language Processing to help predict whether a customer's review of an airline led to a Yes/No recommendation.